 Most people would probably assume that Charles Schulz named his Peppermint Patty character after the candy.
 It would make sense.
 After all, the candy predates the character by 22 years.
-Peppermint Patty, whose actual name was Patricia Reichardt, was introduced to the Peanuts strip on August 22, 1966, while the candy was invented by Henry C. Kessler in 19401.
+Peppermint Patty, whose actual name was Patricia Reichardt, was introduced to the Peanuts strip on August 22, 1966, while the candy was invented by Henry C. Kessler in 1940 1Invented may be a strong word, it was not exactly an original concept, but he did a good job with it!
 Many have assumed, therefore, that Schulz named the character after the product.

 However, the Peppermint Pattie, which Kessler developed for the York Cone Company, was unlikely to have been known by Schulz until well after he introduced the character.
 York was a regional operation out of Pennsylvania during the 1940’s and beyond, only distributing to its home state, New England, Ohio, and Indiana.
 The York Peppermint Pattie did not become a nationally distributed brand until 1975.
 Schulz, based in California, probably would never had heard of it until then.

 The author himself said that he got the idea for the name from a dish of peppermint candies, almost a year before he actually used the name.
 Schulz felt that she could probably carry another strip by herself, and he had been meaning to write a series of children’s books completely separate from the Peanuts strip, but he never had time for it, so Peppermint Patty ended up in the Peanut’s Strip, along with her best friend Marcie, who always called Patty “Sir.”